 IEEE 1609.2 Certificates, Authentication, and Encryption IEEE 1609.2 uses Public Key Infrastructure (PKI) for authentication of messages.
 This authentication enables verification that received data originated from a legitimate node within the CV network, and that the transmitting node had the privilege to send such a message.
 PKI consists of a hierarchy of Certificate Authorities (CA) that grant valid authentication keys to vehicles [49, 50].
 Each vehicle has two types of credentials: a Long-Term Certificate (LTC) that is issued once for each vehicle and acts as a long-term identity, and a set of pseudonyms that are short-lived public-private key pairs that have pre-determined temporal validity.
-Changing pseudonyms frequently prevents straightforward long-term tracking of CVs.
-Each pseudonym is typically valid for only 5 to 10 minutes.
-In current standards, the pseudonym acquisition event is infrequent (about once a year), and a large number of pseudonyms (about 100,000) are loaded simultaneously [50, 52, 53].
+Changing pseudonym is typically valid for only 5 to 10 minutes.
+In current standards, the pseudonym acquisition event is infrequent (about once a year), and a large number of pseudonyms

+(about 100,000) are loaded simultaneously [50, 52, 53].
 Multiple pseudonyms are never valid at the same time in order to prevent attacks where one vehicle acts as multiple valid entities (Sybil attacks).